AlbaMustafaj/Popular-Movies-application/README.md

 release date

-TBD: Adding trailers and polishin the UI
+Second Stage: Adding trailers, storing and retrieving favorite movies from database and polishin the UI

+To be uploaded soon...